rsmmr/install-clang/README.md

 The install-clang script for Clang 8.0 comes with these changes compared to the 6.0 version:

+* Fix computed RPATH when the clang binary has been symlinked from elsehwere (#18).

 * We now honor preset environment variables CFLAGS, CXXFLAGS, and LDFLAGS to find dependencies.